kariy/katana/README.md

 # Katana

-Katana is light weight Starknet sequencer designed to support rapid developement of Dojo games.
+Katana is light weight, ephermeral Starknet sequencer designed to support rapid developement of Dojo games.
+It simply wraps the Starknet Blockifier with a Starknet RPC.